by Chelsea Weibust

 QUICK NOTE: When I was in college I bought most of my books on my Kindle so I wouldn't have to carry so many books around and could always have them with me.
 Occasionally I'm really grateful that I did that since I can reference information from basically anywhere and enjoy the benefit of being able to use the search tool to find things, but most of the time I'm kicking myself for it.
 For me personally, I find a lot of value in holding a physical book, physically bookmarking pages, writing notes, and being able to visually see where I am in the book.
 While you can do much of that with an ebook version, it's just not quite the same.
-Just something to think about when decided whether to get the ebook version or the physical book.
+Just something to think about when deciding whether to get the ebook version or the physical book.

 Building Codes Illustrated